Hopeful sign: Midwestern states see drop in new virus cases

 Nationwide, the number of people in the hospital with the virus has hit an all-time high of more than 110,000, according to the COVID Tracking Project.

-In California, for example, the supply of beds in intensive care units is dwindling as new cases average more than 30,000 a day.
+In California, hospitalizations are now double the summertime peak and threaten to overwhelm the system, Gov. Gavin Newsom said Tuesday.
+The supply of beds in intensive care units is dwindling as new cases average more than 31,000 a day.
+State officials are distributing 5,000 body bags, mostly to the hard-hit Los Angeles and San Diego areas, and have 60 refrigerated trailers standing by as makeshift morgues in anticipation of a surge of coronavirus deaths.

+In Orange County, health officials said they plan to send large tents to four hospitals to help handle their patient caseloads.

 “We have reached case counts that exceed all previous records,” said Van Do-Reynoso, Santa Barbara County public health director.
 “It is imperative that each individual take action now and stay home.
 We are reaching a point where we can see on the horizon our health care system being overrun.”